North American Section Meetings

 Fairytale Group

-For the past several years, Marion has facilitated a Fairytale Group that meets for reading and discussion on a monthly rhythm Spring through Autumn.
+For the past several years, Marion has facilitated a Fairytale Group that meets for reading and discussion on a bi-weekly rhythm spring through autumn.
 These meetings are in-person, and attendance is limited.
 If the weather cooperates, the group meets in the garden.
 The Fairytale Group is inspired by similar work that has occured over many years at the Goetheanum.
 Quite a few inter-Sectional artistic projects have arisen from the Group, along with live performances at various conferences and salons.

 Meditation & Movement Arts